nikl881/food-delivery-app/README.md

 ## Usage of Django and Stripe

-The webapp has been build with Django, which allow us to keep track of the 'state' between the site and a particular user's browser.
-Stripe, which is a tool for Internet commerce that allows both private individuals and businesses to accept payments.
-This has been integrated into this Django app.
+The webapp has been build with Django.
+Stripe, which is a tool for e-commerce that allows both private individuals and businesses to accept payments is implementet and has been integrated into this Django app.
 Amazon Web Services is a subsidiary of amazon.com that provides on-demand cloud computing platforms to individuals and companies.
-The simple AWS cloud storage service (S3) has been used into this Django project.
-With this static and media files are saved in the AWS backend.
+The  AWS cloud storage service (S3) has been used into this Django project.
+On S3 all static and media files are saved in the AWS backend.

 ## Technologies Used